-Jonah Nathan Heim was originally signed by Baltimore scout Kirk Fredriksson…graduated from Amherst (NY) High School…hit .522/.614/.836 as a senior…originally committed to Michigan State University before signing with the Orioles.
+Jonah Nathan Heim…he and wife Mackenzie have a son, Nash (born 1/21/21)…originally signed by Baltimore scout Kirk Fredriksson…graduated from Amherst (NY) High School…hit .522/.614/.836 as a senior… originally committed to Michigan State University before signing with the Orioles.

 Began the year at Double-A Midland but was promoted to Las Vegas in June where he made his Triple-A debut…combined with both clubs to hit a career-high .310 with a career-high-tying nine home runs and 53 RBI in 85 games…also had career highs in on-base percentage (.385), slugging percentage (.477) and OPS (.863)…batted .328 (76-for-232) with eight of his nine home runs against right-handed pitchers compared to .236 (13-for-55) against left-handers…hit .402 with runners in scoring position…six of his nine home runs came with the bases empty…was 0-for-8 with one RBI with the bases loaded…hit .326 in 70 games at night, .222 in 15 games during the day…batted .303 with a .387 on-base percentage when leading off an inning…appeared exclusively at catcher on defense where he made 65 starts…tossed out 26-of-50 (52.0%) attempted base stealers…also went 11-for-51 (.216) with four RBI in 14 games at designated hitter…hit in every spot in the order except first and second and saw his most action with 25 games batting fifth and 20 hitting ninth…played for Toros del Este in the Dominican Winter League following the season and hit .301 with 11 RBI in 20 games.